 SLC, MLC, and TLC memory

 A given quantity of physical flash memory cells can be programmed to hold either one, two, or three bits of data.
-A drive where each cell holds a single bit is known as SLC.
+A drive where each cell holds a single bit is known as SLC (Single-Level Cell).
 Each cell can only be in one of two states, on or off, and only needs to be sensitive to two voltages.
 Its endurance and performance will be incredible, but a large amount of flash memory is needed to provide a given capacity, so SLC drives have never really taken off beyond expensive server and workstation setups.

-3-bit TLC memory goes even further, with three values per cell.
+3-bit TLC (Triple-Level Cell) memory goes even further, with three bits per cell.
 Now each cell has to hold eight binary states (corresponding to 000, 001, 010, 011, 100, 101, 110, and 111), and performance and endurance begins to really suffer as there are eight distinct voltages that represent data.
 Since each cell needs to differentiate between eight voltage values, reading them reliably requires more precision, and wear and tear reduces the number of write cycles.
 The plus side is you get even more capacity from the same amount of flash memory, resulting in even cheaper SSDs, which is something everyone wants.